 Visitors to the Mona Lisa exhibition can compare the painting to other artworks by Leonardo da Vinci, Saint Anne, the Virgin and the Child Jesus (above left), Mona Lisa (bottom left) Exhibition design, Sylvain Roca – Photos by and courtesy of Think Utopia.

 The idea of the museum is at once ancient and contemporary.
-The word itself is generally derived from mouseion (Μουσεῖον), the ancient Greek term for a temple of the Muses—the inspirational goddesses of creativity—and more specifically from the Museum of Alexandria, founded in the third century BC by Ptolemy the Great, pharaoh of Egypt.
+The word itself is generally derived from mouseion (Μουσεῖον), the ancient Greek term for a temple of the Muses—the inspirational goddesses of creativity—and more specifically from the Museum of Alexandria, founded in the third century BC by Ptolemy II and his father Ptolemy I, pharaohs of Egypt.
 It functioned more like an academy than anything we would recognise as a museum today, drawing scholars from across the Hellenistic world to engage in debate and study; it was a place of intellectual discovery.

 That is what led the word to be adopted by wealthy Europeans to describe the collections of objects they had accumulated in the 17th and 18th centuries.
 These “cabinets of curiosity,” as they were often known, were by their very nature eclectic.
 They might contain archaeological discoveries like ancient coins and vases, or animal specimens like a taxidermied dodo bird – objects often tied to the rise of European imperialism, as countries like the Netherlands, Britain and France sent their troops, clergies, trade companies and settlers around the world.
 They came, they saw, they conquered and they collected.